apecloud/kubeblocks/docs/developer_docs/integration/parameter-configuration.md

 ## 3. How to reconfigure parameters

-Better user experience, KubeBlocks offers kbcli for your convient parameter management.
+Better user experience, KubeBlocks offers kbcli for your convenient parameter management.

 ### 3.1 Create a cluster